 Peter and I collaborated in my first decade of decoy collecting between 1987 and 1997.
 I shared my discoveries and ideas with him.
 He treated me very well; once sending a beautiful little dress for my baby daughter, Nicole.
 For more than 10 years I kept hoping for Peter to publish his book.
 Sometime around 1998, I sent him a letter suggesting that if his book was not forthcoming that I might proceed with my own book.
 After two years without a reply, I began my book.
 In 2004, I published “The Essential Guide To Stevens Decoys”.
 Five years later, Peter and Peggy Lane Muller published “The Stevens Brothers Decoys; Their Lives, Times and Decoys”.

 The Muller book is an extraordinary accomplishment.
 I’ve read it, cover to cover, twice.
-I’ve studied every photo, treatise and illustration.
+I’ve studied every photo, treatise, and illustration.
 I think our books work perfectly in tandem; mine as “the essential guide” and Peter’s as the “biography and encyclopedia”.
 Our books disagree on a few minor points and those are of little importance.
-In any case, Peter and I never reconnected and I had no thought to contact the Muller family to discuss the fate of their Stevens Decoys.
+Unfortunately, Peter and I never reconnected and I had no thought to contact the Muller family to discuss the fate of their Stevens Decoys.

 Not inconceivable, the matter was being discussed.
 A fellow member of the Third Generation of Stevens Decoy Collectors, Scott Mrosko of Texas, had been in contact with the Muller family since 2010.
 In fact, Scott’s family visited the Mullers whenever they traveled east of the Mississippi River.